As an Amazon Associate, I earn from qualifying purchases.

 Have you ever had the delicious Cheddar Bay biscuits that are free when you dine at Red Lobster?
 My visits to Red Lobster have come to a halt since high school, but I could eat the crap out of those biscuits if given the chance.

 You shouldn’t have to shell out money to eat mediocre food (but excellent biscuits) by dining out.
-Making them at home is healthier, cheaper, and oh so delicious.
+Making them at home is simple and oh so delicious.

 Also, where exactly is Cheddar Bay?
 Cause I want to go there.